Relocation Lawyer Chicago

 How can your Chicago relocation lawyers help someone with a relocation issue?

-Our relocation attorneys at Katz & Stefani, LLC in Chicago can assist parents who are either seeking to relocate or whose former spouse is seeking to relocate.
-Before a parent seeks to relocate, he or she should discuss their circumstances with our lawyers to determine the likelihood of succeeding on such a request, which depends on the factual circumstances in each case.
+Our Chicago relocation attorneys at Katz & Stefani, LLC can assist parents who are either seeking to relocate or whose former spouse is seeking to relocate.
+Before a parent seeks to relocate, he or she should discuss their circumstances with our Chicago relocation lawyers to determine the likelihood of succeeding on such a request, which depends on the factual circumstances in each case.
 For example, the Court will take into consideration the factors set forth above when determining what is in the child’s best interests.
 In addition, many Allocation Judgments include mediation requirements and a parent may have an obligation to attend mediation prior to filing a petition to the extent time allows or as required.